Growing fruit trees in your yard can be a great experience. Many of the fruit trees that people plant in their yards are incredibly beautiful.

 3 – Try Ultrasonic Repellent Devices

-4 – Hang Bird Scare Tape Near the Tree
+5 – Hang Bird Scare Tape Near the Tree

-5 – Get Some Wind Chimes
+6 – Get Some Wind Chimes

-Do you own any wind chimes that you could use near the fruit trees?
 Wind chimes actually work really well as a deterrent because they scare the birds in multiple ways.

 It would be more expensive to go out and buy wind chimes just to do this, though.
 Bird scare tape is going to be much more cost-effective if you don’t already own multiple wind chimes.

-6 – Install Small Windmills Near the Trees
+7 – Install Small Windmills Near the Trees

-7 – Paint Eyes on Balloons
+8 – Paint Eyes on Balloons

 This idea is sort of similar to the predator decoy idea, but it won’t cost you much money at all.
-If you have some simple balloons at home, then you can paint eyes on them to scare the birds.

-8 – Remove Deterrents When Fruit Trees Aren’t Blooming
+9 – Remove Deterrents When Fruit Trees Aren’t Blooming

 It might seem annoying to have to take the netting off, but it’s truly for the best.
 You’ll need to be proactive to keep the deterrents working and to protect your fruit tree.

-9 – Provide an Alternative Food Source to the Birds
+10 – Provide an Alternative Food Source to the Birds

-Placing multiple feeders on your property can help you to keep the birds from wanting to bother with the fruit tree.
+Placing multiple feeders on your property can help you keep the birds from wanting to bother with the fruit tree.
 This will work especially well if you’re making it difficult for the birds to eat the fruit on the tree by using the deterrent methods above.

-10 – Install a Bird Bath Away From the Tree Area
+11 – Install a Bird Bath Away From the Tree Area

 Birds also like to be able to use bird baths.
 You probably already knew that, but you might still be wondering why this will help you with your fruit tree problem.

 Well, you can use the bird bath to draw the attention of the birds away from the fruit tree.
-Sometimes birds will like to eat fruit because it’s juicy and it helps to quench their thirst.
+Sometimes birds like to eat fruit because it’s juicy and helps to quench their thirst.

 If the birds have easy access to a bird bath where they can get a drink, then that’s going to be appealing to them.
-Installing a bird bath or two near the places where you installed the feeders will make sense.

 Final Thoughts